bitrockteam/amber-website/src/readme.md

   details: Designed for the end users with best practices and real world scenarios in mind.
 - title: Visual guidelines
   details: A living document that contains all of our visual assets aimed to help you work faster and thoughtfulness.
-- title: Customizable components
+- title: Components
-  details: An up-to-date library of all components, comprised of code, usage and style guidelines.
+  details: A library of standards based components that solves the most common UI/UX behaviors.
 footer: MIT Licensed | Copyright © 2019-present Bitrock srl
 ---